 HOLIDAY DAY OBSERVED

 New Year's Day January 1

 Martin Luther King Day Third Monday in January

 President's Day Third Monday in February

 Memorial Day Last Monday in May

 Independence Day July 4

 Labor Day First Monday in September

 Columbus Day Second Monday in October

 Veteran's Day November 11

-Thanksgiving Day Third Thursday in November
+Thanksgiving Day Fourth Thursday in November

 Friday after Thanksgiving Day Friday after Thanksgiving Day

+Christmas Eve December 24

 Christmas Day December 25

-- B. If the holiday falls on Saturday, Friday shall be designated as the holiday and if the holiday falls on Sunday, Monday shall be designated as the holiday.
-Christmas Eve Day shall be observed as a holiday when Christmas Day falls on Tuesday, Wednesday, Thursday, or Friday. - C. If a scheduled holiday falls on an employee's regular day off, the employee shall be compensated for one day of holiday compensation at straight time.
-Employees should not be scheduled to work both the designated holiday and the actual holiday. - D. Holiday pay shall be compensated in accordance with the employee's standard work schedule. - E. Employees hired prior to March 11, 2010 are entitled to receive: - 1.
+- B. If the holiday falls on Saturday, Friday shall be designated as the holiday and if the holiday falls on Sunday, Monday shall be designated as the holiday. - C. If a scheduled holiday falls on an employee's regular day off, the employee shall be compensated for one day of holiday compensation at straight time.
+Employees should not be scheduled to work both the designated holiday and the actual holiday. - D. Holiday pay shall be compensated in accordance with the employee's standard work schedule. - E. Employees in the unit are also entitled to receive: - 1.
 Two (2) Floating Holidays per calendar year - 2.
 Twenty (20) Hours of Additional Floating Holidays per calendar year - F. Employees in the unit shall not be allowed to carry floating holidays over from one calendar year to the next.
-Holidays not taken by December 31st of any given year will be forfeited.

-G. The A.K.
+Holidays not taken by December 31st of any given year will be forfeited. - G. The A.K.
 Smiley Public Library will be closed on the Saturday following Thanksgiving Day.

-Article 31.
+Article 32.
 COMPENSATORY TIME OFF

 Compensatory Time Off (CTO) shall accrue at the rate of one and one-half (1-1/2) hours for each overtime hour worked in accordance with the Fair Labor Standards Act.
-CTO shall not accumulate in excess of one hundred twenty (120) hours at any given time.
+CTO shall not accumulate in excess of two hundred (200) hours at any given time.
 Use of compensatory time-off earned shall be granted so that it does not unduly disrupt the operations of the City.
 Terminating employees shall be compensated for accrued compensatory hours.

-Article 32.
+Article 33.
 TIME OFF FOR ASSOCIATION REPS

-The Association may designate up to twelve (12) representatives to attend Association meetings on City time, provided that no designated employee shall be released for more than two (2) hours per month.
+The Union may designate up to twelve (12) shop stewards to attend Union meetings on City time, provided that no designated employee shall be released for more than two (2) hours per month.
 The four (4) members of the Executive Board may be released up to three (3) additional hours per month.
-The President of the Redlands SBPEA chapter shall be released for up to two (2) hours per week to attend to Association business.
-This time shall be in addition to meetings with the City Manager, Human Resources or City Council members.
+The Chief Steward (President) of the Redlands chapter shall be released for up to two (2) hours per week to attend to union business.
+This time shall be in addition to meetings or tasks assigned by the City Manager, Human Resources or City Council members.
 The time must be scheduled in advance and the supervisor must be notified.

-Article 33.
-MEAL PERIODS
+Article 34 MEAL PERIODS